browserengineering/book/book/scheduling-and-threading.md

 sometimes really do take a lot of time on complex pages, even with the GPU.
 So rendering pipeline parallelism is a performance win regardless.

-But now that leaves the browser thread unresponsive to clicks and scrolls!
-It would be shape for handling clicks to be blocked on raster.
+But now that leaves the browser thread unresponsive to clicks and scrolls---it's not good to wait around 66ms before *starting* to handle a click event!
 For this reason, modern browsers run raster and draw on [*yet other* threads or processes][renderingng-architecture].
-This leaves the browser thread extremely responsive to input.
+This further change leaves the browser thread extremely responsive to input.

 [renderingng-architecture]: https://developer.chrome.com/blog/renderingng-architecture/#process-and-thread-structure
 :::